314-Foundation/ExcitationPullbacks/README.md

-# Excitation Pullbacks - faithul(?) explanations of ReLU networks
+# Excitation Pullbacks - faithful? explanations of ReLU networks

 This repository contains the source code for the paper [Tapping into the Black Box: Uncovering Aligned Representations in Pretrained Neural Networks](https://www.arxiv.org/abs/2507.22832).
 We describe a powerful novel explanation method for Deep Neural Networks (the so-called *Excitation Pullbacks*) and argue for it's faithfulness.